OSINT

 Armed Conflict

 When people are fighting with weapons.
-Whether it's two armies on a front line or a guerrilla ambush on a highway, if shots are fired or bombs are dropped, it lands here.
-The kind of situation where you cancel your flight and call your embassy.
+Whether it's two armies on a front line or a guerrilla ambush on a highway — if shots are fired or bombs are dropped, it lands here.

 groups